Christian-Stieber/Christians-Steam-Framework/ReadMe.md

 ## Files

-The bot stores data in `%LOCALAPPDATA%\Christian-Stiebeer\Steam-framework` or `~/.SteamBot/`.
+The bot stores data in `%LOCALAPPDATA%\Christian-Stieber\Steam-framework` or `~/.SteamBot/`.
 For now, these are unencrypted, but I'll change that eventually.

 You'll find a logfile there as well -- but I'm not sure whether it's properly flushed on Windows.